Amalie Stokholm

 About

-When I am not studying stars, I enjoy running, playing chess, geeking out over musicals, and puzzling with minor coding projects.
-Currently, I am working on the litterature puzzle known as Cain's Jawbone, which is taking up most of my spare time.
+Currently, I am spending a lot of my spare time on solving the puzzle known as Cain's Jawbone.
 If you are also struggling with the references to Kipling, Wilde, and Sherlock Holmes, and the many Henrys, feel free to write me.

 ~0